 Variations in the genetic code, from single point mutations to large structural or copy number alterations, influence susceptibility, onset, and progression of genetic diseases and tumor transformation.

-Advances in 3rd generation sequencing have opened new possibilities for benchtop whole genome sequencing.
-The MinION is a portable device that uses nanopore technology and can sequence long DNA molecules.
+Advances in long-read single molecule sequencing have opened new possibilities for ‘benchtop’ whole-genome sequencing.
+The Oxford Nanopore Technologies MinION is a portable device that uses nanopore technology that can directly sequence DNA molecules.